Updated: February 8th, 2026

 Ideally, the lining of your digestive system allows only necessary nutrients from digested food to pass through into your bloodstream.
 Small areas in the lining open up to let them through, then close behind them to keep all the waste in.

-If that lining is damaged, it can’t do this job properly.
+If that lining is damaged, it can’t do its job properly.
 Instead, bacteria, toxins, and partially undigested food particles are allowed into your bloodstream, causing your immune system to react and often triggering harmful reactions like hormonal imbalance and weight gain.

-You may be surprised that problems in the gut can be connected to so many varied health problems.
-But you shouldn’t be.
+You may be surprised that problems in the gut can be connected to so many varied health problems, but you shouldn’t be.
 In the past decade, research has exploded on just how impactful the enteric nervous system – your “second brain” – is to countless body functions.
 This system contains 100 million neurons and does so much more than simply process food.

 Digestion and Hormonal Balance